DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 There are generally two phases: the elimination phase and the reintroduction phase.[38]

-During the elimination phase, the participant will be asked to cut out all processed foods as well foods that are high in proteins that have been associated with triggering an inflammatory immune or gut response.
-These include nuts, seeds, dairy, eggs, grains, legumes, nightshades, caffeine, alcohol and in some cases, all animal products and fruits.
+During the elimination phase, the participant will be asked to cut out all processed foods as well as foods that are high in proteins that have been associated with triggering an inflammatory immune or gut response.
+These include nuts, seeds, dairy, eggs, grains, legumes, nightshades, caffeine, alcohol, and, in some cases, all animal products and fruits.

-Generally, this means consuming a very clean, hypo-allergenic diet consisting of a wide variety of vitamin-rich fruits, leafy green vegetables, herbs, spices, brightly colored root vegetables like beets and carrots, squashes and fermented foods.
-Vegetables are emphasized more than fruits and it is advisable to consume fruit in moderation.
-In some iterations, wild game, fish, organ meat and poultry are permissible as long as it is consumed in moderation and the source is wild or free-range and grass-fed.
+Generally, this means consuming a very clean, hypo-allergenic diet consisting of a wide variety of vitamin-rich fruits, leafy green vegetables, herbs, spices, brightly colored root vegetables like beets and carrots, squashes, and fermented foods.
+Vegetables are emphasized more than fruits, and it is advisable to consume fruit in moderation.
+In some iterations, wild game, fish, organ meat and poultry are permissible as long as they are consumed in moderation and the source is wild or free-range and grass-fed.

 Advantages